Ciprian Tătărușanu: Nantes

 In late July 2017, Tătărușanu was transferred by French club Nantes for an undisclosed fee.
 He made his competitive debut on 12 August in a 0–1 defeat to Marseille, being named man of the match for his performance.
 On 20 December 2017, he finished second behind Constantin Budescu in the 2017 Romanian Footballer of the Year award.

 Tătărușanu amassed 37 appearances in his first campaign with "the Canaries", all in the Ligue 1, and managed to keep twelve clean sheets.
 In early April 2019, he saved two penalty kicks in successive matches; the first in a 0–3 Coupe de France loss to Paris Saint-Germain, and the second in a 0–1 league loss to Toulouse.

 Lyon

+Tătărușanu training with Lyon before a Champions League match against RB Leipzig in 2019.

 On 13 June 2019, Tătărușanu chose to stay in France and joined Olympique Lyonnais as a free agent.
 He recorded his debut on 18 December that year, in a Coupe de la Ligue 4–1 win against Toulouse.
 He only played six matches overall during his one-year spell at Lyon, as he was considered a backup option to regular starter Anthony Lopes.